lightbug-io/docs/apps/cloud/account/notifications.md

 Once the subscription is confirmed, you will start to receive notifications.

-You can also take a look at the [AWS SNS documentaiton for this step](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.confirm.html).
+You can also take a look at the [AWS SNS documentation for this step](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.confirm.html).

 ### Message Format